osercinoglu/bioinformatics_gtubeng/README.md

 In case of any problems with the exercises, you can use the Issues tab or directly contact the course instructor.

+## Homeworks

+Homeworks handed out as part of the course (both current and past) can be found under homeworks folder.

 ## Recommended Resources

 The following resources are recommended to enhance your learning experience during this course.